marnixnaber/Irissometry/README.md

 ## Info for videos:
-Make sure that the videos do not display black borders at the edge of the frame because this causes the pupil border detection to fail
+Make sure that the videos do not display black borders at the edge of the frame because this causes the pupil border detection to fail.
+This is how a video frame should look like:

 ![Example of a good video](https://github.com/marnixnaber/Irissometry/blob/main/images/goodVideoForIrissometry.png)

 ## Required software:
-MATLAB.
-Software has been tested with MATLAB 2019b on a windows machine.
+The code has been tested in MATLAB 2019b on a windows 10 machine.
 No guarantees can be provided for other MATLAB versions and operating platforms.

 Please note that you need the computer vision toolbox and image processing toolbox to get the code to work.

 Please contact Marnix Naber in case you cannot get the code to work.

 ## License: